jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 Google Stuff:
 1. Installable trigger in Google Appscript to trigger DO function
-2. Store digital ocean auth info in "Script Properties" of AppScript DashBoard.
+2. StoreDigitalOcean auth info in "Script Properties" of AppScript DashBoard.
 3. Google Cloud project using API to communicate back to spreadsheet.
 Need to setup a project, enable Google Sheets API in that project.
 Use Service Project style authorization with a JWT (JSON Web token)